Softeq/docx-placeholders/README.md

 2. Found the tag referenced collection in the DocxTemplateFillerContext value root.
 3. Starts iterating the collection
 4. Each collection item is placed to be the new value root.
-5. The tag body (filled in the step 1) is cloned, evaluated (tags filled) with the new local value root.
+5. The tag body (filled in the step 1) is cloned including all the nested elements and theri styles, evaluated (tags filled) with the new local value root.
 (So the ${{field:projectName}} finds value in the local root - collection member).
 6. The evaluated tag body for the single collection item is inserted.
 7. After all the collection items are processed and all the evaluated copies of tag body are inserted the original elements are removed (including the tag start and end).